CodeYourFuture/syllabus/docs/js-core-1/week-1/lesson.md

 const curiousMessage = getMessage(42);
 ```

-f) What will the variable `messageForAli` evaluate to when the code above is executed ?<br />
+f) What will the variable `messageForAli` evaluate to when the code above is executed ?
 g) What will the variable `curiousMessage` evaluate to when the code above is executed ?

 Hint: Think carefully about the parameters and arguments for `getMessage` for part g)